sooiee/the-white-orchard/README.md

 - Only available for future bookings
 - Pre-populated form with existing details
 - Same validation as create form
-- Authorization check (users can only edit own bookings)
+- Authorisation check (users can only edit own bookings)
 - Success message after update
 - Prevents editing past or cancelled bookings